Thanksgiving is just around the corner and we’re still not sure what the month of October will bring in terms of the COVID-19 virus.

 There is no limit to how many people you can include in your online dinner date.
 Skype, Google Chat, FaceTime and Zoom all have the ability to have group chats.
 This means multiple people can all be cooking and eating together!

-Just prop your tablet or phone up on a stand and go about hosting an entire Easter meal!
+Just prop your tablet or phone up on a stand and go about hosting an entire Thanksgiving meal!